 Videos/movies must be judged in a projected format.
 Videos or movies shall be from three to five minutes in length.
 Sound should follow the story line and should be more than dialog, but sound is not a required feature.
 In addition, all of the photographic techniques, such as the rule of thirds, composition, framing, etc., will be applied.
 Titles may used but are not required.
-Place tape or DVD in a 2 gallon self sealing plastic bag with entry tag.
-Exhibitor is responsible for supplying audio-visual equipment.
+Place thumb drive of the mp4 video in a quart self sealing plastic bag with entry tag.
+Exhibitor is responsible for supplying a computer to view the video.
 The Fair Board takes no responsibility for damage or theft of any equipment and/or materials used by the exhibitor.
 NO STATE FAIR CLASS.